Pride in Parks

 In March 2018 Broxtowe Borough Council approved £500,000 worth of investment in Broxtowe’s parks and open spaces. £250,000 was approved for 2018/2019, with an additional £250,000 approved for 2019/20.
 Each year £125,000 was allocated to make improvements to Council owned play areas which had been identified as high priority in the Borough’s Play Strategy.
 The balance of the funding, a further £125,000 was shared among the Town and Parish Councils who maintain their own parks to help improve their facilities.

-In March 2020 the council approved a further £200,000 initiative to continue the Pride in Parks programme.
+In March 2020 the Council approved a further £200,000 initiative to continue the Pride in Parks programme.
+This initiative was extended again in March 2021 when the Council approved a further £110,250 to continue the programme.

-- General improvements – there are some sites that do not need a full refurbishment but need specific items of equipment to be replaced or for new surfacing to be installed. £42,000 has been allocated to address these issues.
+- General Improvements.
+There are some sites that do not need a full refurbishment but need specific items of equipment to be replaced or for new surfacing to be installed. £31,500 has been allocated to address these issues.

 Recently Completed Projects